Keynote Speakers

 Major General Md Habib Ullah

-Major General Md Habib Ullah, SGP, SPP, ndc, afwc, psc, MPhil, was commissioned into the Armoured Corps of the Bangladesh Army on 20 December 1991.
-He is currently the Chairman of Sena Kalyan Sangstha (SKS).
+Major General Md Habib Ullah, SGP, SPP, ndc, afwc, psc, MPhil, is currently serving as Ambassador, Ministry of Foreign Affairs, Government of People’s Republic of Bangladesh.
+He was commissioned into the Armoured Corps of the Bangladesh Army on 20 December 1991.
+He was the former Chairman of Sena Kalyan Sangstha (SKS).
 Throughout his career, he has attended numerous professional training courses, including the Company Commander’s Course in China and the VIP/Dignitary’s Protection Course in Thailand.
 He is a graduate of the Defence Services Command and Staff College and has completed the Armed Forces War Course and National Defence Course at the National Defence College, Bangladesh.
 He holds an MPhil in Strategic and Development Studies from the Bangladesh University of Professionals.
 Major General Md Habib Ullah has received two peacetime awards: the SPP (Army Efficiency Medal) and the SGP (Army Medal of Glory), in recognition of his outstanding professionalism and dedication.
 With three decades of experience, he has held various command, staff, and instructional positions in the Army, including serving as an instructor at the School of Infantry and Tactics, Principal of a Cadet College, and Commandant of the School of Military Intelligence and Armour School.
 He has also served in United Nations Peacekeeping Missions as a Military Liaison Officer in Timor Leste (UNMIT) and as a Military Observer in East Timor (UNTAET).
 Major General Habib has been actively involved in humanitarian efforts, participating in post-cyclone management in 1991 and flood relief in 1998.

 Organized By